Dan5ku/blog-comparison-react-vue-angular/README.md

 ## 1.5 TypeScript support

-Because TS is widely used development language and is finding more attraction all the time I thought i could add mention about the difference of using it in the different frameworks
+Since TypeScript is becoming increasingly popular and widely adopted in modern development, I wanted to highlight how each framework handles TypeScript integration and the differences you might encounter when using it.

 ### React